Comprehensive Eye Exams

 A comprehensive eye exam is an important part of monitoring your overall health and wellbeing.
 Annual eye exams allow your doctor to stay ahead of progressive eye diseases that initially have no symptoms.
 Early detection and treatment may help minimize the severity of these conditions.

-One of the most unique and challenging aspects of treating the human eyes is the fact that with many conditions, the damage has already been done by the time a problem is uncovered.
-Furthermore, it is difficult, and, in some cases, impossible to restore vision that has been lost to ocular conditions like glaucoma.
-This is why a preventative and proactive approach to eye health is so critical, a cornerstone of which is the annual comprehensive eye exam.
+One of the most unique and challenging aspects of treating eyes is the fact that damage may have already been done by the time a problem is uncovered.
+It is difficult, and, in some cases, impossible to restore vision that has been lost due to severe ocular diseases.
+This is why a preventative and proactive approach to eye health is so critical.

 What to Expect

-If you’d like to schedule a comprehensive exam, call Center for Sight at 850-476-9236.
+If you would like to schedule a comprehensive exam, call Center for Sight at (850) 476-9236.